hunter-teacher-cert/currdev-work-DrydenArt/05_assignments.md

 - What HTML syntax did you notice when editing text?
 - How was that syntax different with editing other elements (images, paragraphs, etc.)?
 - How did you test predictions on how to change things not yet introduced in class?

+# Assignment 02:  How can I use Xray Goggles to hack the news?
+**Description:**
+In this assignment, students will work in pairs to remix or hack a news website using Mozilla X-ray Goggles.

+**Objectives:**
+Students will develop their own "hacked" site
+Students will consider how HTML controls websites Students may consider how easily content can be edited and if this has any ethical implications

+# Student Facing Instructions
+**Warm Up Question:**<br>
+How does HTML control websites?<br>

 **Activity:**
 Pair programming: